vipulkumawat/IQ/Golang.md

 Go programs are simple, concise, and safe.
 Support for Interfaces and Type embedding.
 Production of statically linked native binaries without external dependencies.

+Features Excluded Intentionally
+To keep the language simple and concise, the following features commonly available in other similar languages are omitted in Go −
+Support for type inheritance
+Support for method or operator overloading
+Support for circular dependencies among packages Support for pointer arithmetic
+Support for assertions
+Support for generic programming
 ```